Michigan GOP leader calls top Democrats ‘witches,’ jokes about assassination of Republicans

 “We have a deliberate democracy where officials are elected by the people,” Weiser responded.

 But some in crowd were not pleased.
 They started to talk over one another.
-“Why?” someone said.
+“Why?” someone asked.

 “We donate, as donators, we’re giving to the GOP, and that money is then being used to help candidates like Meijer and Upton,” a woman said.
 When Weiser said that he was focused on “the three witches,” among other priorities, she went on: “We can’t win with them when we don’t have our own leadership that has our backs.”